Medical Orders for Life-Sustaining Treatment

 MOLST is an acronym for Medical Orders for Life-Sustaining Treatment.
 The MOLST Program is an initiative to facilitate end-of-life medical decision-making in New York State, Connecticut, Massachusetts, Rhode Island, Ohio and Maryland, that involves use of the MOLST form.
 Most other U.S. states have similar initiatives, such as Physician Orders for Life-Sustaining Treatment.
 In New York state, the MOLST form is a New York State Department of Health form (DOH-5003).
 MOLST is for patients such as a terminally ill patient, whether or not treatment is provided.
 For this example, assume the patient retains medical decision-making capacity and wants to die naturally in a residential setting, not in the intensive-care unit of a hospital on a ventilator with a feeding tube.
 Using MOLST, with the informed consent of the patient, the patient's doctor could issue medical orders for life-sustaining treatment, including any or all of the following medical orders: provide comfort measures (palliative care) only; do not attempt resuscitation (allow natural death); do not intubate; do not hospitalize; no feeding tube; no IV fluids; do not use antibiotics; no dialysis; no transfusions.
 The orders should be honored by all health care providers in any setting, including emergency responders who are summoned by a 9-1-1 telephone call after the patient loses medical decision-making capacity.

 MOLST Program in New York State

 The MOLST Program is a New York State initiative that facilitates end-of-life medical decision-making.
 One goal of the MOLST Program is to ensure that decisions to withhold or withdraw life-sustaining treatment are made in accordance with the patient's wishes, or, if the patient's wishes are not reasonably known and cannot with reasonable diligence be ascertained, in accordance with the patient's best interests.

-Patricia "Pat" Bomba, MD, has spearheaded the MOLST Program since its inception.
-Dr. Bomba is a Vice President at Excellus BlueCross BlueShield.
+Patricia "Pat" Bomba, MD, spearheaded the MOLST Program since its inception.
+Dr. Bomba was a Vice President at Excellus BlueCross BlueShield.

-Information about the MOLST Program can be found on the website that Dr. Bomba runs called www.compassionandsupport.org.
+Information about the MOLST Program can be found on the websites that Excellus BlueCross BlueShield maintains called www.compassionandsupport.org, and www.molst.org.